NethServer/docs/administrator-manual/en/mail.rst

 * shows the server configuration,
 * tracks the history of recent messages,
 * allows training the Bayes filter by submitting a message from the web form.

+For more specific informations on Rspamd settings, please read the :ref:`rspamd-section` page.

 .. _email_clients: